 Forgotten Romance: The Romanian Language

 Romania has some of the most beautiful landscapes in the world.
-From snow covered mountains, lush rolling hills and evergreen forests.
+From snow-covered mountains, lush rolling hills, and evergreen forests.
 This place will be sure to take your breath away.
-This is no exception when it comes to the Romanian language as well.
+The same goes for the Romanian language.

 And, even though it is in Eastern Europe and surrounded by Russian-sounding Slavic languages, you will probably be surprised to hear that it has more in common with Italian or Spanish than, say, Russian or Bulgarian.

-Romanian is one of five romance languages in the world.
+Romanian is one of five major Romance languages in the world.
 This makes it quite useful and also reasonably easy to learn (in comparison to languages such as Russian and German) for native English speakers.

 Originating from Vulgar Latin, it was brought to the region by Romans.
 After they left the area around 271-272AD the language stayed and transformed over time.

-At one time Bucharest was called “Little Paris” and much of Romanian was under French influence.
-Naturally, this influenced the language towards the more romantic sides of it.
+Back then, Bucharest was called “Little Paris” and a huge chunk of Romanian high society was under heavy French influence.
+Naturally, this pushed the language even further toward its Latin roots.

 What does all this mean for you?